 Try finding some time when you can do it daily.
 Maybe in the morning when you wake up or maybe just before you go to bed.
 Just write 5 gratitude statements, to begin with.
 You can always deepen this practice later.
 Writing gratitude statements can be about your past and present (which will make you more appreciative and happy) or about your future – which will make you more optimistic and hopeful).

 And if you need some ideas for this exercise, I’ve created some gratitude prompts you can use.
 Download that FREE PDF below!

 In fact, here’s a prompt right now, comment below one trait or skill that you have that you are grateful for!
 Write it as a gratitude statement: “I’m grateful for …”

-Once that becomes a habit, I recommend making this practice second nature in your everyday life - to recognise moments and gestures that you are truly grateful for, express that gratitude in your head or out loud and really experience that sensation of warmth and joy.
+Once that becomes a habit, I recommend making this practice second nature in your everyday life.
+Recognise moments and gestures that you are truly grateful for.
+Express that gratitude in your head or out loud and really experience that sensation of warmth and joy.

 I’m extremely grateful for this exercise and the effects it has on me.
 I hope you experience the same benefits from it!
 Let me know if you’ve practices gratitude before in the comments.